nibeditans/Electric-Vehicle-Population-Analysis/README.md

 A data-driven end-to-end analysis of Electric Vehicle adoption, performance, and policy alignment.
 This project covers everything from data cleaning and exploration to visualization and presentation, using SQL, Python, and Power BI.

-Check out the complete article I have written on this Project: [Electric Vehicle Population Analysis](https://nsdsda.medium.com/electric-vehicle-population-analysis-13608bb3467c)
+Check out the complete project walkthrough I have written on this Project: [Electric Vehicle Population Analysis](https://nsdsda.medium.com/electric-vehicle-population-analysis-13608bb3467c)

 ## Tools & Technologies